alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2025/2025-07-29-is-the-quran-mere-words-or-supplications.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: Is the Qur'an mere words or supplications as claimed by some people?
+title: "Is the Qur'an mere words or supplications as claimed by some people?"
 date: 2025-07-29
 hijri: "Safar 4, 1447 AH"
 source: "Fatawa al-Lajnah ad-Da'imah no. 7482, Question 4"